emecell/training/frontend/Front End 101 - HTML and CSS.md

 #### Child selectors

-Also known as "direct descendant", child selectors target *only* the immediate children of a selector or DOM node.
+Also known as "direct descendant", child selectors target *only* immediate children of a DOM node.
 These use `>` a 'greater-than' sign to define that relationship.

 ````css
 .agent {